How I Lost Weight! My Journey to a Healthier Me

 It was time for a change.
 My health was deteriorating, and I knew I had to take action.

-Related: Take Care Of Your Body, It’s The Only One You Have
+Related: Take Care Of Your Body

 The first step on my weight loss journey was setting realistic and achievable goals.
 Instead of aiming for a drastic overnight transformation, I took small, manageable steps.